onitake/canhat/README.md

 Look!
 A hat! :tophat:

-This little board extends the Raspberry Pi with a CAN interface and screw terminals for external 5V power.
+This little board extends the Raspberry Pi with a CAN interface, a 5V regulator to supply the Pi with power and a pin header to access some GPIO lines.

 ![board](https://user-images.githubusercontent.com/371687/69364658-feee2580-0c92-11ea-87c1-2cf3c54ed5a7.png)